A Unified Learning Model for Estimating Fiber Orientation Distribution Functions on Heterogeneous Multi-shell Diffusion-weighted MRI: Methods

 \subsection{Dynamic head design}

+A dynamic head design in multi-modality deep learning~\cite{liu2022moddrop++} offers a flexible way to handle diverse data types within a single model, adapting its behavior to best suit the input modality.
+In our scenario, we intend to use a dynamic head that allows the neural network to effectively deal with diverse inputs from different shells by adapting its processing mechanism accordingly.

-In our model, a single set of model parameters $\theta$ is learned to handle all permutations of a different number of shells with the most commonly known b-values.
-Note that with $K$ shells there are $2^K\shortminus1$ configurations.
-To improve the network expressiveness, we devise a dynamic head $D$ to adaptively generate model parameters conditioned on the availability of input shells.
-We use a binary code $m\in\mathbb{R}^K$ where 0/1 represent the absence/presence of each shell.
+Note that with $K$ shells in our scheme, there are $2^K\shortminus1$ configurations.
+To improve the network expressiveness, we devise a dynamic head to adaptively generate model parameters conditioned on the availability of input shells.
+We use a binary code $m\in\mathbb{R}^K$ indicates that $m$ is a vector with $K$ real-valued entries or components. $K\in[0, 1]$ that 0/1 represent the absence/presence of each shell.
 To mitigate the large input variation caused by artificially zero-ed channels, we use the dynamic head to generate the parameters for the first convolutional layer.